panda3d/panda3d-docs/programming/rendering-process/creating-windows-and-buffers.rst

 instead on creating a window using the low-level interface, in order provide a clearer understanding of the actual class relationships.

-In order to create a window, you will first need a GraphicsEngine and a GraphicsPipe object.
+In order to create a window, you will first need a :class:`.GraphicsEngine` and a :class:`.GraphicsPipe` object.
 Both of these were discussed in more detail in previous pages.
 Panda will typically create both of these for you at startup, and store them in ``base.graphicsEngine`` and ``base.pipe``, respectively.

-You will also need to create a FrameBufferProperties object.
-This defines important properties such as the number of bits you wish to allocate for red, green, and blue channels; as well as the number of bits for depth buffer; and whether you require a stencil buffer or special multisampling bits for antialiasing.
+You will also need to create a :class:`.FrameBufferProperties` object.
+This defines important properties such as the number of bits you wish to allocate for red, green, and blue channels; as well as the number of bits for depth buffer;
+and whether you require a stencil buffer or special multisampling bits for antialiasing.
 Your graphics card may be able to switch itself into one of several different configurations, and you can use the FrameBufferProperties to request certain properties that are more important to you.
 Note, however, that there is no guarantee that the graphics card you are running on will be able to provide everything you ask for (but you can later ask what properties you actually got).
-You can get a default FrameBufferProperties object using ``FrameBufferProperties.getDefault()``.
+You can get a default FrameBufferProperties object using :meth:`.FrameBufferProperties.get_default()`.
 The default FrameBufferProperties has its settings already filled according to the Config.prc file variables; it is usually a good choice to use.

-You will need to create a WindowProperties object as well.
+You will need to create a :class:`.WindowProperties` object as well.
 At a minimum, this defines the X, Y size of the window or buffer you want to create.
 For an offscreen buffer, this is all it defines; but if you are creating a window, it also allows you to specify things like the window title, the placement onscreen, whether it should be user-resizable, and so on.
-You can get a default WindowProperties object using ``WindowProperties.getDefault()``.
+You can get a default WindowProperties object using :meth:`.WindowProperties.get_default()`.
 The default WindowProperties object has its settings filled in according to Config.prc file variables.
-If you are creating an offscreen buffer, you may wish to use ``WindowProperties.size(x, y)`` which creates a simple WindowProperties object that simply requests a buffer of size x y.
+If you are creating an offscreen buffer, you may wish to use :meth:`WindowProperties.size(W, H) <.WindowProperties.size>` which creates a simple WindowProperties object that simply requests a buffer of size W×H.

 Once you have all of these objects, you can create a new window or buffer using the call graphicsEngine.makeOutput().
 This is the fundamental method for